| | No-till land preparation and production | Barley production on fallow land | Barley production on stubble land | Post seeding operations in barley

 Postharvest volunteer grain growth and weeds are controlled with wide-spectrum herbicides.
 Barley grown as a no-till crop in rotation with other cereals may contain volunteer grain of other species and varieties.
-Because soils under no-till culture are often cooler than tilled soils, no-till production may not be suitable in some central and northern parts of Alberta where the growing season may be too short.
-Seeding shallow into the usually moist soil that no-tll land management creates will help offset much of this delayed maturity effect.
-Heavier trash residue in central and norther part of Alberta also impedes implementation of no-till practices because much of the seeding equipment that is currently available has trouble with heavy trash.
-Properly managing trash by spreading straw at harvest is critical to the success of a no-till/direct seeding program.
+Because soils under no-till culture are often cooler than tilled soils, some limited tillage may be necessary to warm up residue covered soils.
+Particularly in some central and northern parts of Alberta where the growing season too short.
+Seeding shallow into the usually moist soil that no-till land management creates will help offset much of this delayed maturity effect.
+Properly managing crop residue by evenly distributing straw at harvest is critical to the success of a no-till/direct seeding program.

 Barley Production on Fallow Land

 Good fallow land intended for barley production the following year can be prepared and maintained with a wide range of tillage implements operated alone, or in conjunction with broad- spectrum herbicides.
-Where crop residues are sparse, it may be advantageous to control initial weed growth with fall or spring-applied herbicides, since tillage normally reduces protective trash covers and soil moisture.
+Where crop residues are sparse, it may be advantageous to control initial weed growth with fall or spring-applied herbicides, since tillage normally reduces protective crop residue that conserves soil moisture.
 Tillage should be as shallow as possible, on all normal soils, consistent with good weed control.
 Sufficient trash cover must be maintained on all fields to protect the soil from erosion and structural damage throughout the fallow period.
-Plowing normally buries all surface residue and will leave the surface subject to erosion.
+Plowing buries all surface residue and will leave the surface subject to erosion.

 Disc-type tillage implements reduce trash covers by about 50 per cent with each operation.
 Heavy duty cultivators, or blade cultivators, reduce trash covers by only 10 to 15 per cent with each operation, and therefore, leave the surface soil reasonably well protected from erosion.

-When partial fallows are often prepared by breaking grass or grass-legume sod, such breaking should be done before July to allow time for mineralization of the nutrients in the newly incorporated plant material.
-Late fall plowing of the tilled sod may provide good control of any grass regrowth and should leave the soil in a satisfactorily rough condition to resist winter erosion.
+When breaking up grass or grass-legume sod, such breaking should be done before July to allow time for mineralization of the nutrients in the newly incorporated plant material.
+Late fall tillage of the broken sod may provide good control of any grass regrowth and should leave the soil in a satisfactorily rough condition to resist winter erosion.
 Yields of barley on land broken from grass sod the previous year usually decrease with a delay in breaking beyond July 1st.
-This effect can be partially overcome by the use of high rates of nitrogen fertilizer.
+This effect can be partially overcome by the use of higher rates of nitrogen fertilizer.

 In the fall of the fallow year, appropriate soil samples should be taken from all fields, in all areas, to determine fertilizer requirements for the intended barley crop.